pyvec/naucse_render/README.md

 ### naucse_render 1.x

 * Make it possible to use data from a YAML file in lesson content
+* Make output the same on Windows as on "Unixy" systems

 ### naucse_render 1.0